ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 > Could not find GitHub Client ID and or GitHub Client Secret.
 OAuth with GitHub will not be available

-If you want to try the OAuth functionality, use the deployed version found here: https://bdsa2024group8chirprazor2025.azurewebsites.net/
+If you want to try the OAuth functionality, use the deployed version found [here](https://bdsa2024group8chirprazor2025.azurewebsites.net/)

 ## How to run test suite locally

 ### Prerequisites
 1. Clone the repository.
 Follow the steps outlined in the previous section.
 2. Install Playwright, which is required for the integration tests.